raymondlowe/roo-code-custom-mode-editor-mcp-server/README.md

 ## Tools

 ### list_custom_modes
-Lists all custom modes in the `.roomodes` file.
+Lists all custom modes in the specified `.roomodes` file.

+Parameters:
+- rooModesFilePath: string (Absolute path to the `.roomodes` file)

 ### create_custom_mode
 Creates a new custom mode with the specified fields.

 Parameters:
+- rooModesFilePath: string (Absolute path to the `.roomodes` file)
 - slug: string
 - name: string
 - roleDefinition: string